Logo light mode the Fabryk

 Organizations like ILGA Portugal and Opus Diversidades provide support and advocacy for LGBTQ people, while support groups such as Clube Safo Aveiro offer spaces for the LGBTQ+ community to connect and thrive.
 Discrimination based on sexual orientation or gender identity is prohibited by anti-discrimination laws, ensuring that LGBTQ individuals have legal protection and support.

-The annual pride parades in cities like Lisbon and Costa da Caparica celebrate diversity and promote LGBTQ visibility and rights.
+The annual pride parades in cities like Lisbon (EuroPride happened in 2025) and Costa da Caparica celebrate diversity and promote LGBTQ visibility and rights.
 Additionally, Portuguese society has shown increasing acceptance and support for sexual minorities, with LGBTQ-friendly bars and establishments catering to both LGBTQ+ and heterosexual patrons.
 Overall, Portugal's commitment to LGBTQ rights and inclusion has fostered a more inclusive and welcoming environment for LGBTQ individuals, couples, and families alike.

 So to sum that all up.
 Yes, Lisbon is gay-friendly!